 - (1) We define siblings as a brother or sister, half-brother or half-sister, adopted brother or adopted sister, step-brother or step-sister, or the child of the parent's/carer's partner, and in every case, the child must be living in the same family unit at the same address. - (2) A map showing the ecclesiastical parishes of Westbury, Flaxley and Blaisdon may be viewed at the school office. - (3) Active connections require regular attendance at the principal act of worship on a Sunday in any of the parish churches of Westbury-on-Severn, Blaisdon or Flaxley at least once a month on average during the two years prior to consideration of this application.
 The application should be supported by a letter from the minister and should be addressed to the school admissions officer.
 However, where a family has moved into the area within the two years, consideration will still be given to the application, providing regular attendance at any of the above mentioned parish churches can be verified by a letter from the minister.
+In the event that during the period specified for attendance at worship the church, has been closed for public worship and has not provided alternative premises for that worship, the requirements of these admissions arrangements in relation to attendance will only apply to the period when the church or alternative premises have been available for public worship.

-Admission of Summer Born Children for Reception Entry for Westbury-on-Severn

-C of E Primary School:

-The Governing Body of Westbury-on-Severn C of E Primary School acknowledges the updated advice from the Department of Education that, parents/carers of "summer born" children (born between 1 April and 31 August) may request to start the Reception Class of a school a whole academic year later.
+Admission of Summer Born Children for Reception Entry for Westbury-on-Severn C of E Primary School: The Governing Body of Westbury-on-Severn C of E Primary School acknowledges the updated advice from the Department of Education that, parents/carers of "summer born" children (born between 1 April and 31 August) may request to start the Reception Class of a school a whole academic year later.
 The Governing Body will make a decision on behalf of Westbury-on-Severn C of E Primary School.
 We follow the Local Authority process which states that parents can only apply for a Reception place at a school once and must apply for a place during the standard application process timeline for their chronological year group, stating their reasons for requesting deferred entry to the following year.
 The Governing Body will decide whether the deferred entry can be approved for the school.